devsuperrk/task-app/README.md

   to ensure core features were implemented efficiently.
 Refinement of the UI/UX design can be a future enhancement.
 - **Challenges**: Implementing the hierarchical structure for tasks and subtasks required careful planning and thorough testing to ensure data integrity and proper display of task hierarchies.
-  You can copy and paste this content into a README.md file in your project repository.
-This format will provide a clear and organized guide for setting up and running the application, as well as explanations of design choices and challenges encountered during development.
-Feel free to customize and expand upon this template according to your project's specific implementation and requirements.